mousepawmedia/devdocs/network/source/tools/vscode.rst

     $ sudo apt update
     $ sudo apt install code

+Alternatively, on most Linux systems, you can install from Snapcraft:

+..  code-block:: bash

+    $ sudo snap install code

+Or, you can install from Flatpak on most Linux systems:

+..  code-block:: bash

+    $ flatpak install flathub com.visualstudio.code

 For Windows and Mac, you can download and install VSCode from `code.visualstudio.com <https://code.visualstudio.com/>`_.
 If you're installing on another type of Linux system, you can find instructions on the official